eduardovra/eduardovra.github.io/_drafts/hotwire-and-stimulus-for-javascript-sprinkles.markdown

 The building blocks of a Stimulus application are the _controllers_.
 Controllers are Javascript objects that are connected to HTML elements using tag annotations.
 Stimulus constantly monitors new elements on the page looking for a specific attribute to match for a corresponding controller.
 When it finds one, an instance of the controller is created and then connected to the element on the DOM.

 As you'll see, Stimulus follows the _Convention over Configuration_ practice.
 This alone can help reducing the amount of boilerplate code one needs to write.
-Most conventions will be self-explanatory, once we go through the examples.
+Most naming conventions will be self-explanatory, once we go through the examples.

 Controllers allow us to: